algorithm-archivists/algorithm-archive/contents/domain_coloring/domain_coloring.md

 # Domain coloring

 Domain coloring is a much more complicated plotting technique than those outlined in the [plotting chapter](../plotting/plotting.md) and is used to plot complex functions where both the input and output have imaginary and real components.
-As stated in similar chapters, when discussing plotting methods, we will focus on plotting languages, instead of languages meant for number crunching or other purposes.
+For the code in this chapter, we will focus on languages that are easily able to plot two-dimensional images or heatmaps, instead of languages meant for number-crunching.
-That is to say that this chapter will certainly have a code implementation in gnuplot, but it will not likely have an implementation in C, Fortran, or Java because these chapters do not have plotting capabilities in-built.
+That is to say that this chapter will certainly have a code implementation in gnuplot, but it will not likely have an implementation in C, Fortran, or Java because these languages do not have plotting capabilities in-built.

 Imagine the following function: $$f(z) = z^2$$.
 In this case, we could create a plot that looks like this: